1 Quantity, function, space

 I could have placed many dots on the line to represent many different particular quantitities.
 Of course, all the dots would be representing temperatures in \(^\circ\text{C}\) since that is the sort of quantity that the number line in Figure 1.1 represents.

 A more general way for representing pairs of quantities is the coordinate plane, which Figure 1.2 shows in the mathematics-text style.
-(In Chapter 4, we will switch to another style more commonly used across disciplines.)
+(Chapter 4 switches to another style more commonly used across disciplines.)

 Every location in the coordinate plane is a possibility.
 A specific pair of quantities is displayed by placing a dot.
 Figure 1.2 has four such dots, corresponding to four distinct pairs of quantities.